smhc/matterbridge-cat-door/README.md

 This plugin shows how to use the Matter history and how to create passive device in matter.js.

-It create a contact sensor device that continuously changes state and trigger the corresponding event.
+It create a virtual contact sensor device that continuously changes state and triggers the corresponding event.

 ## Prerequisites